obica-ai/obica-ai/README.md

   - Responsibilities: Publishing and troubleshooting of the official website using Django, updating distribution status with JavaScript and Socket.io, visualizing node status with Node.js and Electron, and collaboration on projects.

 ## 🚀 Projects
+- **Dynamics and Control on GEMstack vehicle** (Team Member, UIUC, Jan 2024 - May 2024)
+  - Collaborate with collegue to complete and test Model Predictive Control (MPC) on Real vehicle GEMstack.
+  - [Learn More About Model](https://github.com/krishauser/GEMstack) - s2024_dynamics_calibration_pr -
+  -
 - **DryVR verification on controller of Autonomous Vehicle in Carla** (Team Leader, UIUC, Mar 2024 - May 2024)
   - Developed and implemented well-defined Model Predictive Control (MPC) and Stanley controllers in DryVR, and verified the simulation in Carla.
   - [Learn More About Model](https://github.com/obica-ai/UR3_6dof_hanoi_tower)